-Inside a local environment, access to the Internet may be via an Internet proxy.
+Inside a private environment, access to the Internet may be via an Internet proxy.
 Your environment may be unable to handle DNS resolution of public domain names.
 If you need to configure another proxy, how can you ensure that the local network proxy responds to requests to the local network, but forwards requests to the Internet proxy?

 For example, in your local environment:

-• Any other request will fail (empty anwser or servfail DNS anwser)
+- Any other request will fail (empty anwser or servfail DNS anwser)

 The aim is to configure the Squid proxy to detect whether you're accessing a local or Internet web service based on DNS resolution.